Voting in Vermont

 - Have taken, or have previously taken, the Voter’s Oath (formerly called the “Freeman’s Oath”)

 You must register to vote by the Friday before the election you wish to vote in if you are registering online, or you can register on Election Day (see more under “Election Day Registration”).

 If you’re eligible to vote in Vermont but have not yet registered, you can register and vote at your polling place on Election Day.
 You can also register at your town or city clerk's office on days preceding the election during regular business hours and on Election Day during polling hours.

-You can pre-register to vote in Vermont if you will turn 18 by the next election.
+You can pre-register to vote in Vermont if you will turn 18 by the next general election.

 Voting Rights Restoration